HEaslea/SDE_Notes/GENERAL/Algorithmic Thinking Trees and Recursion.md

 This means that there will be a overlapping of some paths.
 We would have to pass away two parameters, the `i` and `j` that are relevant to the row and the column that we are in, then we are returning the path with the minimum.
 In terms of thinking about the subproblem here:
-I was so close to solving that immediately, which was fucking dope:
+I was so close to solving that immediately, which was dope:
 I really like the idea of having a wrapper as well.
 At every number there is the rough possibility that we can go right, or we can go down: however, if we are at the edge, or beyond it, then we cannot go that way anymore.
 ```